olasmart18/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firtdelete script will delete the file in the directory

 9-firstdirdeletion script deleted the directory in the directory

+10-back script will return to the previous working directory